Mykunia/NoteList/README.md

 Please note that the user required to connect to the backend is root, with the password root.
 This login information may be necessary for establishing a connection to the database.
 If you're using the root user without a password, ensure to remove 'PASSWORD': 'root' from the settings.py file.

+## Backend

-## With the backend server set up, let's proceed to start it using the Django framework.
+With the backend server set up, let's proceed to start it using the Django framework.

 Navigate to the Backend directory and run the commands python manage.py makemigrations followed by python manage.py migrate in the terminal.